 A fetchable post is a post that (1) meets your search criteria and (2) contains a link to either an article, video, or image that paper.li is able to "read" and present on a paper.

-The headlines section is the top section found on the home page of your paper.
-The Headlines area is automatically populated with 5 articles, one of which is your featured (top) article, but can contain as many articles as a publisher promotes to that area.
+The Headlines Section is the top section found on the home page of your paper.
+The Headlines area showcases your featured (top) article, but can contain as many articles as a publisher promotes to that area.

 Twitter mentions in promo-tweets are simply a nice way to recognize and thank the "news spotters" who have contributed to your paper.